 “And from that time a succession of all kinds of troubles afflicted the whole nation and their city until the last war against them, and the final siege, in which destruction rushed on them like a flood [Dan.
 9:26] with all kinds of misery of famine [Matt.
 24:7], plague [Luke 21:21] and sword [Luke 21:24], and all who had conspired against the Saviour in their youth were cut off; then, too, the abomination of desolation stood in the Temple [Matt.
 24:15], and it has remained there even till to-day, while they [i.e., the Jews] have daily reached deeper depths of desolation.”
 (Eusebius, The Proof of the Gospel, 2:138)

 Here we see him confirm many of the previous signs we already dealt with (famine, plague, sword) and he says that the “abomination of desolation stood in the Temple” - past tense to him!
-Thus, it is clear that the “Abomination of Desolation” is in reference to the armies which surrounded and besieged Jerusalem and then burnt the Temple to the ground.
+Thus, the “Abomination of Desolation” is most probably in reference to the armies which surrounded and besieged Jerusalem and then burnt the Temple to the ground.
+When Christians saw the armies surround the city, they were to look for a way of immediate escape.

 An Unusual Turn of Events